GetResponse/DevZone/API/README.md

 Array `flags` may be present with following items:<a name="message_flags"/>

 * `clicktrack` – Clicks on links in message are counted.
 Note that for the link to be click-tracked it must be also wrapped in Dynamic Content `{{LINK}}` tag.
-This behaves differently than WWW interface, where (for simplicity) all links are click-tracked when click-track checkbox is set.
+This behaves differently than web interface, where (for simplicity) all links are click-tracked when click-track checkbox is set.
 * `subscription_reminder` – Short disclaimer is added to the message content to make sure that subscriber know why they are receiving the messages.
 * `openrate` – Opened messages are counted (only if html content is present).
 * `google_analytics` – Google Analytics code is appended to every link in message.